 You can configure the File Services, which enable you to create file shares on your vSAN datastore.
 You can enable vSAN File Services on a regular vSAN cluster, a vSAN stretched cluster, or a vSAN ROBO cluster.

-- A static IP address to use as the single point of access to vSAN file shares.
-For best performance, the number of IP addresses must be equal to the number of hosts in the vSAN cluster.
+- For best performance, the number of IP addresses must be equal to the number of hosts in the vSAN cluster.

 - All the static IP addresses should be from the same subnet.